 Sarah Hocking is the Project Coordinator for LandWorks, supporting the project from ‘behind the scenes’.
 She started at the project on a 6-month internship, after graduating in Criminology from Plymouth University in 2013.
 Since then she has developed the systems on which the charity runs efficiently, guiding its transition to a Charity Incorporated Organisation in early 2016, while helping to secure vital funding from trusts and private donors.

 Sarah Jane Hodge

 Sarah is the Arts Coordinator for LandWorks, working 1-1 and with teams of people in the art department to develop creative and problem solving skills, whilst building confidence and self-worth.
 She often describes art as a tool for re-imagining identity.
-Since joining LandWorks in 2014 Sarah has secured over 50k in funding to deliver arts projects; most recently ‘LandWorks Ceramics’, developed in collaboration with people on placement at LandWorks who are now making pottery products to sell in the shop, contributing towards the charity’s sustainability.
+Since joining LandWorks in 2014 Sarah has secured funding to deliver arts projects; most recently ‘LandWorks Ceramics’, developed in collaboration with people on placement at LandWorks who are now making pottery products to sell in the shop, contributing towards the charity’s sustainability.

 As Resettlement Coordinator Sue incorporates the planning of different aspects of release for people on placement from prison and issues faced in the community for all trainees.
 Having a strong background in working with offenders, both in prisons and the community, Sue understands the difficulties faced in rebuilding a life after crime and has the skills, experience and contacts to support people in practical and emotional issues.